schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 specifications and/or to other documents.
 This is something that you should do in a specific section of your document.

-  [centerimg width=520 src="img/componentDiagram.png"/center]: centerimg width=520 src="img/componentDiagram.png"/center
+  [centerimg width=520 src="img/componentDiagram.png"/center]: #
-  [centerimg width=520 src="img/sequenceDiagram.png"/center]: centerimg width=520 src="img/sequenceDiagram.png"/center
+  [centerimg%20width=520%20src="img/componentDiagram.png"/center]: centerimg%20width=520%20src="img/componentDiagram.png"/center
-  [centerimg width=320 src="images/04/stateMachineDiagram.png"/center]: centerimg width=320 src="images/04/stateMachineDiagram.png"/center
+  [centerimg width=520 src="img/sequenceDiagram.png"/center]: centerimg%20width=520%20src="img/sequenceDiagram.png"/center
-  [RFC 2617]: #
+  [centerimg width=320 src="images/04/stateMachineDiagram.png"/center]: centerimg%20width=320%20src="images/04/stateMachineDiagram.png"/center